 the concubine's features, though, are pure European, reflecting tastes of the Parisian public (and prevalent Eurocentric attitudes).

 Ingres claimed that his painting muse was Raphael, whom Ingres felt embodied the essence of Classicism.
 This influence is readily apparent in comparing Ingres' Vow of Louis XIII (left) with Raphael's Sistine Madonna (right).

-Raphael's Pope Julius II in the lower left corner has been replaced by Louis XIII.
+Although these two famous paintings have similar compositions, Raphael's Pope Julius II in the lower left corner has been replaced by Louis XIII.
 Instead of a religious painting depicting entry to

 Right: Raphael.
 Sistine Madonna, 1513.
 Oil on canvas, 8' 8 1/2" x 6' 5".
 Gemäldegalerie, Dresden.